Last Updated on by

 Since most people get a Nest Thermostat to control their home temperature, the MiHome Radiator Control that allows you to manage per-room heating is an ideal accompaniment.

-These devices work together with the Nest Learning Thermostat to reach your target temperature on a room-by-room basic and give you an advanced and smarter home-heating setup.
+These devices work together with the Nest Learning Thermostat to reach your target temperature on a room-by-room basis and give you an advanced and smarter home-heating setup.

 Link the MiHome app to let your system know who is home and what rooms need heating when, and it can work with Nest to provide optimal heating control.